 Common wart in Adult

-For unknown reasons, the incidence of common warts is approximately twice as high in whites as in individuals of African descent and 10 times more common in Hispanics than individuals of African descent.
-In persons of African descent, the majority of warts are solitary, whereas with Hispanics, most patients present with multiple warts.
+For unknown reasons, the incidence of common warts is approximately twice as high in White patients as in individuals of African descent and 10 times more common in Hispanic patients than individuals of African descent.
+In persons of African descent, the majority of warts are solitary, while most Hispanic patients present with multiple warts.

 Immunocompromised patients often demonstrate larger confluent verruca that are more resistant to standard therapies.
 The presence of warts per se is not a reason for expensive immunological testing, however.

 - Seborrheic keratosis – Has a characteristic "stuck-on," waxy appearance.

 - Clavus / corn – A painful hyperkeratotic lesion with a central core that lacks the pinpoint thrombosed capillaries and retains normal skin dermatoglyphics.
 Clavi occur in sites of pressure and repeated friction.